Hurricane preparedness can be stressful and expensive. These tips and your cards can help you be ready in case disaster hits close to home.

 - Pick a card with a generous flat rate that gives you bonuses regardless of where you shop.
 Options include:

-- Citi Double Cash Card: Earn 1 percent cash back on purchases and 1 percent cash back when you pay your bill.
+- Citi® Double Cash Card: Earn 1% cash back when you make a purchase and 1% cash back when you pay off your purchases.

-- Capital One Quicksilver Card and Chase Freedom Unlimited both earn unlimited 1.5 percent cash back on every purchase.
+- Capital One Quicksilver Cash Rewards Credit Card and Chase Freedom Unlimited both earn at least 1.5% cash back on every purchase.

 Travel-related expenses in case of evacuation: